-- The student will be assigned a ten (10)-day out-of-school suspension pending expulsion. - An expulsion conference will be set before the end of the tenth day for the student, the parents/guardians and the Deputy Director. - The school will notify, in writing and via telephone, the parent/guardian of the infraction committed by the student, the recommendation to expel the student, the suspension pending expulsion, and the date and time of the expulsion conference. - The parent/guardian and student may respond in writing to the expulsion recommendation at any time before the expulsion conference. - The Deputy Director will lead the expulsion conference and will give the student, the parents/guardians, and the school administrator recommending expulsion an opportunity to be heard. - Following the expulsion conference, the Deputy Director or Executive Director Designee will decide whether to uphold the expulsion recommendation and will notify, in writing and via telephone, the parents/guardians of that decision.
+- The student will be assigned a ten (10)-day out-of-school suspension pending expulsion. - An expulsion conference will be set before the end of the tenth day for the student, the parents/guardians and a school administrator. - The school will notify, in writing and via telephone, the parent/guardian of the infraction committed by the student, the recommendation to expel the student, the suspension pending expulsion, and the date and time of the expulsion conference. - The parent/guardian and student may respond in writing to the expulsion recommendation at any time before the expulsion conference. - The school administrator will lead the expulsion conference and will give the student, the parents/guardians, and the school administrator recommending expulsion an opportunity to be heard. - Following the expulsion conference, the Executive Director Designee will decide whether to uphold the expulsion recommendation and will notify, in writing and via telephone, the parents/guardians of that decision.